-From 2011, the room became Sydney’s unlikely home to underground music culture during Vivid LIVE.
+From 2011, the Studio became Sydney’s unlikely home to underground music culture during Vivid LIVE.
 It was a rare meeting of sonic worlds: international DJs like Kindness, Tyler the Creator's rap collective OFWGKTA and Detroit native rapper Danny Brown were pitted against inner Sydney electronic music crews like Mad Racket, Future Classic, Astral People and Goodgod.
 They seized the Sydney winter with a sound system bigger than most rooms in the city.

 Take the subwoofer out and fill the Studio stage with couches and a lectern and you get All About Women, the Festival of Dangerous Ideas and the new festival of ideas and action, ANTIDOTE.
 The topic tilts to feminism, climate change, gender identity and mental health as some of the world’s brightest minds shared their ideas and debates with our city.